withastro/contribute.docs.astro.build/src/content/docs/guides/writing-style.md

 ### Avoid "storytelling"

-🗣️ Recipes should be a set of instructions to follow, as concisely and directly as possible.
+🗣️ Recipes are a set of instructions to follow, as concisely and directly as possible.

   - Do not tell a story around what is happening.